My Dog Has Diarrhea But Acts Fine - What Do I Do?

 - Parasitical infestation: sometimes the parasite is a vector for bacteria, but the parasite itself can cause something known as parasitosis.
 This can lead to diarrhea.
 It is important to inspect the dog's stool for the presence of mucus, eggs or living parasites.

-- Allergies: while many dogs will have a seemingly robust dietary constitution, it is important to know that dogs can have food allergies just like humans.
+- Allergies: while many dogs will have a robust dietary constitution, it is important to know that dogs can have food allergies just like humans.
 The majority of dogs will have an intolerance to lactose, the enzyme found in dairy products.
-While it is unlikely to kill them, dairy products are likely to cause acute diarrhea.
-Some dogs may have individual intolerances or allergies specific to them.
+While it is unlikely to kill them, dairy products are likely to cause acute diarrhea, even if they otherwise appear fine.
+Some dogs may have intolerances or allergies to other products.

 - Medications: some drugs might have diarrhea as a side effect, but this will cease when the course of the prescription is over.
 Human medications should not be given to dogs as they can be poisonous.